-3.17 We also recommend that the court should have jurisdiction to make a bankruptcy order if there is the possibility of a benefit accruing to a creditor or creditors by the making of the order.
-The adoption of this recommendation would put a common law principle, which has been applied in the English courts in relation to overseas companies through the court's jurisdiction to wind up unregistered companies under the Companies Act 1985 even though they have never carried on business there, into statutory effect.24
+- 2 3 7 The sub-committee proposed a further independent ground for the court exercising jurisdiction, that "the court should have jurisdiction to make a bankruptcy order if there was the possibility of a benefit accruing to a creditor or creditors by the making of the order".
+The sub-committee suggested that the adoption of this proposal would put into statutory effect a common law principle which has been applied in the English courts in relation to overseas companies through the court's jurisdiction to wind up unregistered companies under the Companies Act 1985 even though they have never carried on business there. - 2 38 The sub-committee based this suggestion on certain English cases involving the winding up in England of foreign unregistered corporations, namely: - Re Compania Merabello San Nicholas SA [1973] Ch 75;36 (a)